Bridgewater Housing Authority

 The Bridgewater Housing Authority is committed to serving our community’s housing needs using all resources available.
-We strive to maintain clean, safe and affordable housing for low-income elderly, family and disabled households.
+We strive to maintain clean, safe and affordable housing for low-income elderly, non-elderly disabled and family households.
 The Authority plays an integral role in the community and looks to develop and manage good quality affordable housing in the future.

-About the BHA The Bridgewater Housing Authority provides state public housing for seniors (60+) and disabled persons at the Heritage Circle and Hemlock Drive developments.
+The Bridgewater Housing Authority provides state public housing for seniors (60+) and non-elderly disabled persons at the Heritage Circle and Hemlock Drive developments.
 The BHA also provides state public housing for families at scattered sites throughout the town.